coozila/dragonflydb/CONTRIBUTING.md

 ### PR Approval and Release Process

-1. Changes will be manually reviewed by Coozila! team members.
+1. Changes will be manually reviewed by team members.
 2. The changes will be automatically tested using our GitHub CI workflow.
-3. Once accepted, the PR will be tested in the internal Coozila!
-CI pipeline, which may include testing both the container and any associated Helm Chart.
+3. Once accepted, the PR will be tested in the internal CI pipeline, which may include testing both the container and any associated Helm Chart.
-4. The PR will be merged by the reviewer(s) into the GitHub `main` branch.
+4. The PR will be merged by the reviewer(s) into the GitHub `master` branch.
 5. Our CI/CD system will then push the container image to various registries, including the recently merged changes.

 > [!NOTE]